-With years of professional experience in the field of Public Procurement, Mr. Eurico Neves took part at the session as the moderator.
-His key message is that European regions and cities have to seriously consider Public Procurement as an innovative tool.
+With years of professional experience in the field of public procurement, Eurico Neves took part as the session moderator.
+His key message is that European regions and cities have to seriously consider public procurement as an innovative tool.
 It is essential to bring people into the process.
-The best way is to open all the process to stakeholders that is why they have to be part by designing this process.
+The best way is to open all the process to stakeholders that is why they have to be part of designing this process.

 Take away message

 European regions and cities have to seriously consider public procurement as an innovative tool.
 It is essential to bring people into the process.
-The best way is to open all the process to stakeholders that is why they have to be part by designing this process.
-PCP and PPI enable a rupture of traditional roles and closed systems inviting all stakeholder in an open dialogue.
+The best way is to open all the process to stakeholders that is why they have to be part of designing this process.
+PCP and PPI enable a rupture of traditional roles and closed systems inviting all stakeholder into an open dialogue.